Native Student Success Summit Inspires, Empowers Native Youth

 Sara Marie Ortiz, Tanya Powers, Amanda Rambayon, John Reamer, Rich Summers, Lauren Nabahe, Jill LaPointe, Victoria Gardner, Leander Yazzie, Alicia Finch, Lokee Beaver, Mia Bull, Maria Reyes, Marcus Mose, Chloe Schierbeck, Ricaflor Fontillas, Lauren Hatch, Armando Ortiz, Asia Tail, Liza Dominy, Natalie Anderson, Garaline Tom, Nemasia Moala, Sui-Lan Ho'okano, Teiya Shimomura, Amen Tsegai, Sophie Afework, Levi Harter

-Thank you to our sponsors including Highline College and Office of Equity, Diversity, Inclusion & Community at Seattle Colleges!
+Thank you to our sponsors including Highline College and the Division for Access, Community and Opportunity at Seattle Colleges!

 A partnership between Highline Public Schools and Highline College.